UmActually/spotifyatlas/README.md

 ### Searching

-Worry not, not everything demands you having the link of the item at hand.
+Not everything demands you having the link of the item at hand.
 To perform **searches**, you can use the following methods:

 - `search()` to search normally, with the option to specify result types.